MohammadAmini1998/Advanced-Data-Mining-Project/README.md

 - A is a linear mapping.
 In other words, the null space of matrix $A$ defines the region of the input space that maps to zero.

+In each layer of a neural network, there is a matrix multiplication followed by passing through an activation function.
+Each of these weight matrices has a null space, some of which may be empty.
+However, any weight matrix that has more inputs than outputs has a non-empty null space.
+Most deep learning models also have this property, meaning that the number of inputs to them is greater than their outputs.